Warren Evals — Guided Tour

 Warren Evals — Agent Quality System

-Evidence of the 3-level evaluation system that ensures Warren's outputs meet Tony-calibrated quality standards.
-All components live and running on production work.
+Evidence of the closed-loop evaluation system that ensures Warren's outputs meet Tony-calibrated quality standards.
+Daily automated reviews, mechanical output capture, self-improvement loop, and MLflow observability — all live in production.

 100%